aouwt/qb-wm/README.md

 - Space adds a new window.
 - Escape removes the current focused window.

+Although that's about to change with a pull request that is on it's way.

+---

 ## Compiling
-It requires using at least version 1.4 of [QB64](https://qb64.org) to compile, because it uses `$NOPREFIX`.
-However, if you remove `$NOPREFIX` and add the prefixes to the source, you could thoretically run it on an older version.
+It requires using at least version 1.4 of [QB64](https://qb64.org) to compile, because `$NOPREFIX` is not available in versions earlier than that.